 The only problem is store-bought granola can be pretty expensive and is often loaded with refined sugars and excess oil.

-Luckily making your own at home only takes 30 minutes and can last for months if stored in an airtight container.
+Luckily making your own high protein granola at home only takes 30 minutes and can last for months if stored in an airtight container.
 This means double or triple the batch and reap the rewards for weeks to come!

 Why This Recipe Works

 - Making homemade granola is both easy and healthier as you can control the amount of sugar and oil used!